trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 TriBITS Subpackages are called *TriBITS Software Engineering Packages*, or `TriBITS SE Packages`_ for short.

-First, to establish the basic nomenclature, the key structural TriBITS units
+First, to better establish the basic nomenclature, the key structural TriBITS units are:
-are:

 .. _TriBITS Packages:

-* `TriBITS Package`_: A collection of related software that typically includes one or more source files built into one or more libraries and has assoicated tests to help define and protect the functionality provided by the software.
+* `TriBITS Package`_: A collection of related software that typically includes one or more source files built into one or more libraries and has associated tests to help define and protect the functionality provided by the software.
-  A package also typically defines a unit of documentation and testing (see `TriBITS Automated Testing`_).
+  A package also typically defines a single integrated unit of documentation and testing (see `TriBITS Automated Testing`_).
 A TriBITS package may or may not be broken down into multiple subpackages.
-Examples of TriBITS packages in ``TribitsExampleProject`` include ``SimpleCXX``, ``MixedLanguage`` and ``PackageWithSubpackages``.
-(Don't confuse a TriBTS "Package" with a raw CMake "Package" (see `History of TriBITS`_).
-A raw CMake "Package" actually maps to a `TriBITS TPL`_.)
+Examples of TriBITS packages in `TribitsExampleProject`_ include ``SimpleCXX``, ``MixedLanguage`` and ``PackageWithSubpackages``.
+(Don't confuse a TriBITS "Package" with a raw CMake "Package".
+A raw CMake "Package" actually maps to a `TriBITS TPL`_; see `Why a TriBITS Package is not a CMake Package`_.)

 .. _TriBITS Subpackages:

 * `TriBITS Subpackage`_: A part of a parent `TriBITS Package`_ that also typically has source files built into libraries and tests but is documented and tested along with the other subpackages the parent package.
-The primary purpose for supporting subpackages to provide finer-grained of control software dependencies.
-In ``TribitsExampleProject``, ``PackageWithSubpackages`` is an example of a package with subpackages ``SubpackageA``, ``SubpackaeB``, and ``SubpackageC``.
+The primary purpose for supporting subpackages is to provide finer-grained control of software dependencies.
+In `TribitsExampleProject`_, ``PackageWithSubpackages`` is an example of a package with subpackages ``SubpackageA``, ``SubpackaeB``, and ``SubpackageC``.
 The full subpackage name has the parent package name prefixed the the subpackage name